django-denmark/2024.djangoday.dk/content/talks/rosamund/_index.md

 Not only will I go into the ways this project combines my humanities background with the tech career I started a few years ago, but I will also demonstrate how I'm using Django to build this API and store basic GIS data, consumed by the Leaflet.js library in order to create an interactive map within a React app.

+## About Rosamund

+Rosamund Mather is a Berlin-based developer from the UK who started off as a translator and copywriter.
+She got her first exposure to programming through Django Girls, making a gradual career switch, and is currently working with Django and React.
+You can connect with her on [LinkedIn](https://linkedin.com/li/rosamundm) and check out her [blog](https://rosamund.dev).